Learn how to make this easy homemade chili recipe with flank steak that is perfect for this cool fall and winter months!

 I wanted to share a few tricks I’ve learned over the years to help take your homemade chili recipe to the next level so you can show off your Chili Pride to your friends and family.

-- STEP 1: Brown the meat very well in some oil or butter before setting it aside and cooking your veggies
+STEP 1: Brown the meat very well in some oil or butter before setting it aside and cooking your veggies.

-- STEP 3: Use different spicy peppers, I used poblano, jalapeño and chipotle peppers and add them to the onions and cook for a few minutes to incorporate into the onions.
+STEP 3: Use different spicy peppers, I used poblano, jalapeño and chipotle peppers and add them to the onions and cook for a few minutes to incorporate into the onions.

 Other Great Homemade Chili Recipes